BaseStacks/schema-form/docs/types/FormSchema.md

-# FormSchema
+# FormFields

 The root schema definition type for form fields.

 ## Description

-`FormSchema` is a mapped type that defines the schema for a form based on the structure of the form values.
+`FormFields` is a mapped type that defines the schema for a form based on the structure of the form values.
 It maps each key in the form values type to a corresponding field schema.

 ## Example